 2. Rainbow Six Siege

-Rainbow Six Siege is a hyper-realistic FPS whose multiplayer mode has captivated millions.
-The game was released in 2015 but the series started in 1998.
-So this is another one of those games that got perfected over many years.
-And it shows.
+Rainbow Six Siege is a hyper-realistic FPS with a multiplayer mode that has captivated millions.
+The game came out in 2015 but the series started in 1998.
+This is another one of those games that has had lots of time to develop and flourish, and it really shows.

-R6 Siege is played in a team versus team format with 5 players on each side.
+R6 Siege uses a team versus team format with 5 players on each side.
 One of the teams is on the offensive while the other one needs to defend.

-What makes this game captivating is the set of elements that give it realism.
+What makes this game captivating is how realistic it is.
 For example, a lot of the fighting takes place in building rooms and you can actually make holes in the walls.
 The destructible floors and walls allow you to then shoot enemies through the cracks, which is not something you usually see in FPS games.

 R6 Siege gives you the feeling that you’re actually there, fighting against real people.
 You can blow up doors or barricade them.
-And the whole process of attacking and defending offers countless tactical possibilities.
-In turn, this guarantees that every round is different.
+And the whole process of attacking and defending offers countless tactical possibilities, which makes every round different.

 High-level plays are very frequent in this game and the better you understand it, the more you appreciate the brilliance of the players.
 And when you compete yourself, you try to use clever tactics that can give you an edge.